anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 Because we cannot have high throughput like production on the local environment, going the preferred election route wasn't possible.

-Hence, to reproduce the issue, the above idea made more sense and was implemented in the following fashion.
+Hence, to reproduce the issue, the above idea made more sense and was implemented via the following steps.
-* Create a cluster using the docker setup (ensuring ZOO_TICK_TIME in zookeeper configuration to be of a very high value)
+* Create a cluster using the docker-compose file mentioned above, ensuring `ZOO_TICK_TIME` in zookeeper configuration to be of a very high value, say 600000
 * Create a topic with 3 partitions and 12 replica count using the kafka-topics
     <pre class="block-code-pre">
     <code class="block-code-code">./kafka-topics.sh --create --topic topic-x --bootstrap-server localhost:9092 --replication-factor 3 --partitions 12</code></pre>